 Want to ditch your cable TV service without replacing your TV?
-Consider a smart media streaming device.
+Consider one of these smart streaming devices.

 You can now enjoy all your favorite shows and movies using the internet as long as there’s a HDMI port on your TV.
 There are several options available on the market today.